-You can find at least one nude beach or topless beach in almost every county along the California coast.
-In fact, there are close to 50 places at a California beach where nudity or topless sunbathing is allowed or tolerated.
+If you're looking for a nude beach to visit in California, you can find at least one nude beach or topless beach in almost every county along the California coast.
+In fact, there are close to 50 places along the coast where nudity or topless sunbathing is allowed or tolerated.

-Among California's nude beaches are Blacks' Beach, the most-visited nude beach in the country and the nation's oldest nude beach (San Gregorio, where people have been going topless since 1967).
+California's most famous nude beaches include Blacks' Beach, the most-visited nude beach in the country and the nation's oldest nude beach (San Gregorio, where people have been going topless since 1966).

-If you're new to the clothing optional lifestyle and want to visit one of these beaches, the individual guides include reviews and visitor comments about what they're like.
+If you're new to the clothing optional lifestyle and want to visit one of these beaches, the individual beach guides in the resources below include reviews and visitor comments about what they're like.
 You don't have to be embarrassed or feel uncomfortable about how to act, either.
 You'll know just what to do when you check the Topless Beach Etiquette guidelines before you go.

 California Topless Beaches by County

-- Humboldt County: It's a bit cold in one of California's northernmost counties, but you can find a couple of clothing optional beaches for those rare warm days.
+- Humboldt County is one of California's northernmost counties and often too cold to be taking your clothes off at the beach, but you can find a couple of clothing optional beaches to visit on those rare warm days.

-- Marin County: Marin has more nude beaches than any other county in California - and it's close to San Francisco, too.
+- Marin County has more nude beaches than any other county in California - and it's close to San Francisco, too.

 - San Francisco County: Most of San Francisco's topless beaches have views of the Golden Gate Bridge.
-And they're on federal land, so there's less chance of law enforcement hassles.
-The most famous is Baker Beach, which is in the Golden Gate National Recreation Area.
+And they're on federal land where nudity is not prohibited, so there's less chance of law enforcement hassles.
+The most famous of them is Baker Beach, which is in the Golden Gate National Recreation Area.

 - San Mateo County: You'll only find a couple of topless beaches in San Mateo County, but one of them is San Gregorio Beach, which became the first clothing optional beach in the United States in the 1960s.

 - Santa Cruz County: Santa Cruz County has several nude beaches and a laid-back attitude.
-The most famous is Bonny Doon, which gets consistently high ratings, but some of the other beaches in the area have gorgeous views.
+The most famous nude beach near Santa Cruz is Bonny Doon, which gets consistently high ratings, but some of the other beaches in the area have gorgeous views.

-- Monterey County: Monterey's spectacular coastline doesn't have many places for clothing-optional recreation, but it does have a couple of lovely beaches with lots of soft sand.
+- Monterey County: Monterey's spectacular coastline doesn't have many places for clothing-optional recreation, but it does have a couple of lovely beaches with lots of soft sand where you can sunbathe in the nude.

 - San Luis Obispo County: Pirate's Cove at Avila near Pismo Beach is one of the state's best-rated nude beaches.
 You'll find a few others in the county, too.

-- Santa Barbara County: Santa Barbara is rated tops for its nude beaches by our readers, but some of them are subject to zealous law enforcement
+- Santa Barbara County: Santa Barbara is rated tops for its nude beaches by our readers, but beware: Some of them are subject to zealous law enforcement

 - San Diego County: You'll only find one clothing optional beach in San Diego.
 When you have the country's most popular nude beach, you don't need another (I guess).